direwolf420/ChatSource/README.md

 Notes
 * Some stuff like ore spawn announcements in multiplayer will show no mod associated because those messages are serversided
 * "[Terraria]" prefix for vanilla messages is by default disabled
-* To view the display name of a mod you don't know, type in chat for example "/CSmodname RecipeBrowser"
+* Toggle "Display Name" and "Internal Name" of a mod via config